Tomas Träskman, Degree Programme Director: Cultural Management, Department of Culture and Media, Arcada UAS.

 The museum, in the context of her PhD, is understood as a public place of sensemaking and knowledge sharing.
 Lohmann proposes using museum residencies as public research and development labs “for nonnormative practices, enabling participants to develop a field of visions, identify the inherent potentials of a project and link multiple projects up into an infrastructure by growing a community of practice.”
 (Ibid)

 I am especially fond of her suggestion that spaces for “co-speculation” can help you as a researcher to grasp how others (not just you) speculate on the future.
-Nevertheless, at first, I am not that convinced by the products designed at DoS, however beautiful they are, and however many grand institutions have displayed them (RSA, The MoMa etc).
+Nevertheless, at first, I am not that convinced by the products designed at DoS, however beautiful (External link) they are, and however many grand institutions have displayed them (RSA, The MoMa etc).
 When Lohmann presents spin-off projects from DoS I however change my mind.
-Mats made of human and animal hair and fur, wool and feathers, which absorb oil without further damaging the marine ecology, combine the actions of designers, activists, scientists and barbers.
-MARS, a Modular Artificial Reef Structure, is a ceramic surface designed to house transplanted corals.
+Mats (External link) made of human and animal hair and fur, wool and feathers, which absorb oil without further damaging the marine ecology, combine the actions of designers, activists, scientists and barbers.
+MARS, (External link) a Modular Artificial Reef Structure, is a ceramic surface designed to house transplanted corals.
 The structure of the coral reefs collapse, and even though, we could grow new corals they need the structure to grow on.
 I like the idea of building houses for corals.

 In terms of transdisciplinary work, Lohmann sees the designer as a “facilitator of networks”.
 As an educator of Cultural Managers, I recognize that we have something here in common with design, since we also educate for the competencies required for such facilitation.
 In the face of eco anxiety, one should, according to Lohmann, ask “who owns your pain.”
 In her case the pain was the condition of the sea, which is something shared by everything from fishermen, marine biologists, designers to those who try to take a swim in what could turn out to be poisonous algae.